Firehed/ESP8266-Optoma-Projector/README.md

-# ESP8266-GHSW8181
+# ESP8266-Optoma-Projector
-Control an IOGEAR GHSW8141/GHSW8181 over wifi with an ESP8266
+Control an Optoma projector over wifi with an ESP8266

 ## Goals

-Expose basic RS-232 control commands for the above HDMI switches over HTTP, with the intent to finagle this into a Homekit device.
+Expose basic RS-232 control commands for the projector over HTTP.
-The latter will likely be done begrudingly via Homebridge and 8 switch-type accessories (probably lumped into a Platform).

 ## Configuration